 Donaldson LJ discussed the history and nature of the doctrine of actio personalis moritur cum persona.
 Donaldson LJ noted that originally under actio personalis moritur cum persona, when a plaintiff or defendant passed away after an action had been commenced, the action was abated, unless an exception to the rule applied (relevantly, a breach of contract).
 However, the Law Reform Act of 1934 had comprehensively modified the application of actio personalis moritur cum persona.
 Whilst Clarkes accepted that the third party claim for negligence was not barred under the rule, it submitted that the claim for contribution was, because the cause of action could not arise until a finding or admission of liability had been made, and neither had occurred, it was not a right preserved by the Law Reform Act of 1934.

 Donaldson LJ held that the right to claim contribution was not one that existed under tort, but was instead a sui generis right which was not tortious but which arose from tortious rights.
 Therefore, the rule of actio personalis moritur cum persona did not apply to the right to claim contribution.

 Sir Shaw agreed.

-Stevenson LJ also agreed, and opined that a defendant wising to strike out a claim on the ground that a limitation period defence applied and makes the claim frivolous and an abuse of process may do so without filing a defence as that will allow the plaintiffs to know that such a defence will be pleaded, and to adduce evidence that an exception to the defence may apply.
+Stevenson LJ also agreed, and opined that a defendant wishing to strike out a claim on the ground that a limitation period defence applied making the claim frivolous and an abuse of process may do so without filing a defence, as that will allow the plaintiffs to know that such a defence will be pleaded, and to adduce evidence that an exception to the defence may apply.

 Appeal dismissed.
 Leave to appeal refused.
 Costs of the appeal costs in the cause.